atlesn/rrr/README.md

 As part of an application, RRR will handle tasks like networking, daemonizing, logging and buffering, allowing developers to focus on more specialized tasks.

+The different RRR modules share a common message format which enables excange of messages between any modules.
+Modules may serialize data into other protocol formats to send messages externally, or deserialize input data into RRR messages.

 The use of RRR assists in creating **[message-passing](https://en.wikipedia.org/wiki/Message_passing)** and **[event-driven](https://en.wikipedia.org/wiki/Event-driven_programming)**